AllenNeuralDynamics/openscope-experimental-launcher/docs/source/resource-monitoring.rst

 Notes
 -----
-- Resource monitoring is robust to subprocess exit and will continue logging launcher usage if the acquisition process ends.
+* Monitoring continues for the launcher even after the acquisition subprocess exits.
-- The log file is overwritten at each interval, so only the latest run's data is preserved.
+* Data points are appended; previous samples are preserved for the entire session duration.

 Troubleshooting
 ---------------
-- If you see 100% CPU usage, it means the process is using one full CPU core.
-This may be normal during heavy computation.
+* 100% CPU usage means one full core; may be normal during computation.
-- If the log file is missing, ensure ``resource_log_enabled`` is set to ``true`` in your parameters.
+* If the log file is missing, verify the session folder was created and the launcher was not terminated immediately after start.